acham/spacefish/README.md

 The operating-system-maintained file system is not touched, and the OS is not even aware that its file operations are being re-directed.

+SpaceFish is specifically designed to be highly performant on multi-core architecture.
+Below are some performance numbers.

 Main authors
 ------------